redhat-best-practices-for-k8s/perfdive/README.md

 - **AI-Powered Insights**: Uses Ollama to generate accomplishment summaries with "why" explanations focused on impact to Red Hat, partners, customers, and open source
 - Fetches Jira issues assigned to a specific user within a date range
 - **GitHub Integration**: Automatically detects and fetches context from GitHub URLs in Jira issues
+- **Intelligent Caching**: 24-hour cache for PRs/Issues and 1-hour cache for user activity to minimize API calls and improve performance
 - **GitHub User Activity**: Optional feature to fetch user's personal GitHub activity by matching their email
 - Uses Ollama to generate intelligent summaries of user activity with enhanced GitHub context
 - Supports both text and JSON output formats